-The grade 9 course is designed to balance concepts in Economics, Geography, History and ESS as well as start preparing students for their eAssessment at the end of grade 10.
-Through the studies of sustainable development goals, national opportunities for growth & development, Global Inequalities, and management of natural environments, students would develop their research and critical thinking skills as well as source analysis.
+The grade 9 course is designed to balance concepts in Economics, Geography, History and ESS.
+Through the studies of sustainable development goals, national opportunities for growth & development, global inequalities, and management of natural environments, students would develop their research and critical thinking, as well as source analysis skills.